-As you can see, it is perfectly possible to study by yourself and successfully pass the PMP exam.
+As you can see, it is perfectly possible to study and do PMP exam prep by yourself and successfully pass the exam.
 Lots of people do it, and as long as you have the right tools to support your learning, you can too.

 When you’re ready to get going with your studies, selecting your PMP simulator is one of your very first steps.
 The PM Exam Simulator has thousands of top-rated reviews from customers, so check it out and see what customers have to say about how it helped them hit Above Target results in their exams.
 We look forward to hearing your success story once you’ve passed!

 Copyright © 2008 - 2022 OSP International LLC.

 The PM Exam Simulator is a mark of OSP International LLC.
 PMI, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.